cilavery/better-weather/README.md

 ## Thought Process
+Utilize everything I learned during my training at Buildit.
+This meant implementing a scaleable file structure for my project.
+I also added sagas and redux to the project and many more tests to the project.

 ## TradeOffs
-Using Create React App instead of configuring the build
+Used Create React App instead of configuring the build

 ## With more time
-Build the app without using an external boilerplate Add 404 page
+Build the app without using an external boilerplate - get a better understanding of build configuration Add 404 page